zhongzichang/Tang/README.md

 Tang
 ====

-A simple sprite animation framework for Unity3D
+A simple sprite animation plugin for Unity3D